 Now, this is just an indictment, but the Omidi brothers (Michael and Julian) have been the center of various legal battles for years, including a homicide investigation because five patients died after having Lap-Band surgeries at their clinics.
 Julian Omidi also had his medical license revoked in 2009.
 The current case, U.S. v.
 Julian Omidi et al., Case Number 2:17-cr-00661 in the U.S. District Court for the Central District of California, will surely be one to watch as it develops.

-If you suspect that a healthcare provider is presenting fraudulent claims to your company, or for more information on medical fraud, please contact the legal team of Parker Straus, LLP.
+If you have any questions, contact our experienced insurance fraud attorneys today!
+If you suspect that a healthcare provider is presenting fraudulent claims to your company, or for more information on medical fraud, please contact the legal team of Parker, PLLC Attorneys at Law.